 - Lives in the cloud: As a cloud-native solution, DRDR frees IT from expensive and challenging hardware management, as well as the complex and costly modular architectures that are common with DLP.
 Because DRDR is a cloud-native solution, IT can rapidly deploy, and since the extensive time and effort required to create and refine policies is not needed – security can rapidly reap the rewards.
 This is especially important for resource constrained Security teams or IT teams that also wear the security hat.

 A new paradigm for Insider Risk

-Data Risk Detection & Response is a huge departure from legacy DLP solutions, but it’s a logical and necessary evolution of data protection given the growth of insider threat and changing needs and work preferences of today’s IP-rich and culturally progressive organizations — small, mid-size and large.
+Data Risk Detection & Response is a huge departure from legacy prevention solutions, but it’s a logical and necessary evolution of data protection given the growth of insider threat and the changing corporate cultures and work preferences of today’s IP-rich and culturally progressive organizations — small, mid-size and large.
 Companies today are looking for better ways to protect their data while freeing employees to create the ideas that drive the business.
 Security that enables collaboration – now that’s an idea worth exploring.

 Original post appeared on Code42